wpsharks/s2member-kb/tutorials/2016/280-plugins-that-work-well-with-s2member.md

 - [Capability Manager Enhanced](https://wordpress.org/plugins/capability-manager-enhanced/)
 - [Members](https://wordpress.org/plugins/members/)

-Both op these plugins allow you to have much finer-grained control over which capabilities are assigned to each user role (including s2Member levels).
+Both of these plugins allow you to have much finer-grained control over which capabilities are assigned to each user role (including s2Member levels).
 This enables you, for example, to allow those with s2Member Level 1 to have access to content that would otherwise be restricted to those at s2Member Level 4 and above.

 Perhaps more importantly, these plugins also enable you to change the default hierarchical structure of s2Member levels.
 You could therefore use either of them to prevent users at s2Member Level 2 and s2Member Level 3 from being able to access content designated for those at s2Member Level 1.